sanjay-kv/recode-website/docs/GitHub/Maintainer-guide/github-labels.md

 title: How to Create Labels on GitHub
 sidebar_label: Create Labels on GitHub
 sidebar_position: 1
-tags: [GitHub, GitHub-development, document-structure, GitHub repo,]
+tags: [GitHub, GitHub-development, document-structure, GitHub repo,Github]
 description: In this tutorial, you will learn about the how to create a GitHub repo by Online GUI interface.
 ---